isaacharrisholt/vorn-finance-tracker/README.md

 ## Contribute

 Pull requests welcome, though if you want to make a major change, please open an issue first for discussion.

+If you'd like to provide me with a CSV file from your bank so I can pre-program it into the software, please open an issue or message @isaacharrisholt

 ## Credits